Open Technology Fund: History

+On March 14, 2025, President Donald Trump issued an executive order directing federal agencies to reduce their functions “to the maximum extent consistent with applicable law,” including the U.S. Agency for Global Media (USAGM), which disburses congressionally approved funding to OTF.
+The following day, USAGM senior advisor Kari Lake announced the termination of the OTF’s federal grant, stating that the “award no longer effectuates agency priorities.”

+In response, OTF filed suit against USAGM seeking the release of congressionally appropriated funds.
+In its court filings, OTF argued that the termination would prevent an estimated 45 million users living under authoritarian regimes from accessing tools that enable uncensored access to the Internet and secure communications.
+The organization further claimed that, as the largest funder in the space, “the vast majority of internet freedom technology projects anywhere in the world will cease and the internet freedom technology field as whole will be largely decimated.”

+The decision drew bipartisan concern from members of Congress who described OTF’s work as vital to U.S. foreign policy priorities and Internet openness.
+Although Lake later stated that she had withdrawn the letter rescinding OTF’s funding, USAGM reportedly sending payments after April 3rd.
+In June, a federal judge ordered USAGM to release OTF’s fiscal year 2024 funds.
+In late October, OTF petitioned the court to compel the agency to disburse overdue fiscal year 2025 funding.

 Organization and funding

+Initial funding was allocated in 2011 from Congress to the Broadcasting Board of Governors, which then provided $7 million to Radio Free Asia.
 The Open Technology Fund operated for seven years as a program of Radio Free Asia, a U.S. government-funded, nonprofit international corporation that provides news, information and commentary in East Asia.
 Since 2019, the OTF has had its own Board of Directors and receives its funding directly from the U.S. Agency for Global Media (USAGM), an independent agency of the U.S. government.
 The OTF is sustained by annual grants from the USAGM, which originate from yearly U.S. Congressional appropriations for State, Foreign Operations, and Related Programs.
 According to the OTF, it works with other publicly funded programs to fulfill a U.S. Congressional mandate to sustain and increase global freedom of information on the Internet with public funds.